 Of course, this Hide-Away Hardtop would sit pride-of-place in the top of the line Fairlane 500 Series.
 A flagship model showing off what Ford was capable of.

-This particular car was built in the Kansas City plant with the original owner choosing the Raven Black and Colonial White color combination.
+This particular car was built in the Kansas City plant with the original owner choosing something a little more special under the hood.

 The Fairlane 500 Skyliner came with a 292 cubic inch V8 engine as standard.
-The original owner did pay a further $143 for the 312 cubic inch Thunderbird Special that produces 245 horsepower.
-They opted to pair this with a Ford-O-Matic automatic transmission rather than the 3-speed manual that came as standard.
-This would have cost another $180.
+You could pay a further $143 for a 312 cubic inch Thunderbird Special that produces 245 horsepower.
+This car however, went a step up and was ordered with a 312 and dual 4-barrel carburetors.
+This combination produced 270 horsepower.

-They also opted for an AM radio costing $100, Master-Guide power steering at $69 and a MagicAire heater/defroster at $85.
+They also opted for an AM radio costing $100 and a MagicAire heater/defroster at $85.

 These days, all this seems irrelevant - with those practicalities less important for a car used occasionally just to enjoy and have fun in.
 Just as it did when it was launched all those years ago, the operation of the top is bound to draw a crowd.